junyeopN/blog/docs/ffxivsimhelperen/userguideen.md

 ![comparison2](../../images/ffxivsimhelperguide8.png)

-6) If you have any confusion about the job rotation, you can refer to the "Rotation Sample".
+6) If you have any confusion about the job rotation, you can refer to the **"Rotation Sample"**.

 ![comparison3](../../images/ffxivsimhelperguide9.png)

 # User Guide 2.
 Intermediate-level: Analyze Raid Prog/Clears
+---
-* In the early weeks of Savage, there's a huge difference in gear progression between players, depending on how lucky you were with your rolls.
-This makes it hard to compare your logs to other people's logs directly.
-SimHelper can help you in these situations by showing your expected DPS in your current gearset.
+* In the early weeks of Savage, there's a huge difference in gear progression between players, making it hard to directly compare with other players.

+  But Simhelper can help users by showing the expected DPS of their current gear sets.

-* ex) a 10-minute M2S Clear Log
+* Ex) A 10-minute M2S Clear Log

 ![equipments2](../../images/ffxivsimhelperguide10.png)

 ## Analyze My Fflog Encounter with SimHelper

-1) Click on "Quick Analysis"
+1) Click on **"Quick Analysis"**

 ![startquicksim](../../images/ffxivsimhelperguide4.png)